$\mathrm{L}^1$ full groups of flows: L1 full groups of Polish normed group actions

-Elements of \( \lfgr{G \acts X} \) form a group under the composition, as can readily be verified using the triangle inequality for \( D \) and the fact that transformations are measure-preserving.
-Likewise, it is straightforward to check that \( \norm{\cdot} \) is indeed a norm on \( \lfgr{G \acts X} \).
-Our goal is to prove that the topology of the norm \( \norm{\cdot}_{1} \) on \( \lfgr{G \acts X} \) is a Polish topology.
-Following the approach taken in~\cite{MR3464151}, we provide a different definition of the \( \LL^{1} \) full group, where Polishness of the topology will be readily obtainable, and then argue that the two constructions are isometrically isomorphic.
-Note that our construction encompasses that from~\cite{MR3464151} since the latter corresponds to the case when $G$ is equipped with a compatible \emph{bounded} norm.
+Elements of \( \lfgr{G \acts X} \) form a group under composition, as can be readily verified using the triangle inequality for \( D \) and the fact that the transformations in the \(\LL^{1}\) full group are measure-preserving.
+Moreover, it is straightforward to check that \( \norm{\cdot}_1 \) defines a norm on \( \lfgr{G \acts X} \).
+Our primary objective is to prove that this norm \( \norm{\cdot}_{1} \) induces a Polish group topology on \( \lfgr{G \acts X} \).
+Before doing so, however, we establish a connection to the \textbf{full group} of the action \( G \acts X \), defined by

-We recall some basic facts from~\cite{MR3464151}. \( \LL^{0}(X, G) \) denotes the space of measurable functions \( f : X \to G \); this space is Polish with respect to the topology of convergence in measure.
-One can endow the space $X$ with a Polish topology so that the evaluation map \( \Phi : \LL^{0}(X, G) \to \LL^{0}(X, X) \) given by \( \Phi(f)(x) = f(x) \cdot x \) becomes continuous. \begin{remark} In \cite{MR3464151} the continuity of $\Phi$ is obtained by appealing to the remarkable but difficult result from Becker and Kechris which states that every Borel flow has a continuous model \cite[Thm.~5.2.1]{MR1425877}.
-Let us point out that one can also derive this from the much easier fact that every Borel $G$-flow on $X$ can be embedded into a continuous Polish $G$-flow on some $X'$ (see~\cite[Thm.~2.6]{MR1425877}).
-Indeed we can then endow $X'$ with the pushforward measure and work with it instead, since we have an isomorphism between $X$ and a full measure subset of $X'$. \end{remark}